The Three Regimes of Offline-to-Online Reinforcement Learning: Preliminary: Offline-to-Online RL

+Crucially, we analyze this transition from offline pretraining to online fine-tuning as a fundamental continual learning problem~\citep{wolczyk2024fine}.
+Even though the underlying MDP remains identical across both phases, the agent faces a severe distributional shift from a static, external offline dataset to actively collected online experiences.
+This shift forces the agent to balance acquiring new behaviors against the risk of catastrophically forgetting the valuable prior knowledge extracted during pretraining~\citep{wolczyk2024fine,nakamoto2023cal}.

-The offline dataset $\D$ may be reused~\citep{nakamoto2023cal} or discarded~\citep{zhou2024efficient} during fine-tuning.
-The objective of offline-to-online RL is to co-design $(A_{\text{off}}, A_{\text{on}})$ such that the final policy $\pi_N$ maximizes $J(\pi_N)$.
-In this work, we focus on understanding and improving the \textbf{online RL fine-tuning} component $A_{\text{on}}$ by fixing the offline pretraining component $A_{\text{off}}$.
+Although the ideal objective of offline-to-online RL is to co-design $(A_{\text{off}}, A_{\text{on}})$ to maximize $J(\pi_N)$, in this work, we focus on understanding and improving the \textbf{online RL fine-tuning} component $A_{\text{on}}$ by fixing the offline pretraining component $A_{\text{off}}$.